ubuntu/yaru/README.md

 Snap build status: [![Build Status](https://travis-ci.org/ubuntu/yaru.svg?branch=master)](https://travis-ci.org/ubuntu/yaru)

-The Yaru theme is the default theme for Ubuntu, backed by the community.
+Yaru is the default theme for Ubuntu, backed by the community.

 It contains:
  * a GNOME Shell theme based on the upstream GNOME shell theme